 Other Blue Badge parking bays near to Town Hall are located on Margaret Street (near Cornwall Street) and Edmund Street (near Margaret Street).

 At Symphony Hall disabled patrons can pre-book a drop-off/collect directly outside the main entrance to the ICC.
-You will need to book your drop-off at least 24 hours before your visit, by phoning the Box Office on 0121 780 4949.
-If you have not pre-booked, you will not be permitted access through the security barrier, so please remember to give us a call!
+You will need to book your drop-off at least 24 hours before your visit, by contacting the Box Office on 0121 780 4949 or by e-mailing email@example.com.
+If you have not pre-booked, you will not be permitted access through the security barrier, so please remember to give us a call or e-mail us

 Additional free parking for disabled people is available on Level 9 of the North Car Park at the NIA (National Indoor Arena).